NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

  * Ensure package "httpd" is installed
  * Manage a configuration file "/etc/httpd/conf.d/local.conf", and add "ServerAdmin info@netways.de" into it
  * Enable and start the service "httpd"
- * Add dependencies to make sure it is installed before you configure it and config changes restart the service
+ * Add dependencies to make sure it is installed before you configure it and restart the service
  * Apply the manifest
  * Add the "ServerName" to the `local.conf` file and apply again to see the service being restarted